context-notation/video-notation-schema/README.md

 - **Enhanced workflows** – Streamline prompting for individuals and teams, enabling efficient iteration and faster delivery.
 - **Versionability** – JSON prompts integrate seamlessly with version‑control systems such as Git, allowing transparent tracking of changes, collaborative review, and simple roll‑backs.

-In essence, the schema transforms abstract creative concepts into concrete, actionable instructions for AI, unlocking new possibilities for storytelling and visual communication.
+In essence, the schema translates abstract creative concepts into concrete, actionable instructions for AI, unlocking new possibilities for storytelling and visual communication.

 ---

 ## 🚀 Getting Started

-### 1. Use Video Notation Studio *(recommended)*
+### 1. Use Video Notation Studio

-The web‑based **Video Notation Studio** provides a guided interface with validation, real-time visualisation and the ability to export your completed JSON prompt.
+Our web‑based **Video Notation Studio** provides a guided interface with validation, real-time visualisation, and the ability to export your completed JSON prompt.
+The Studio is fully browser-based and uses local storage only — your work is saved privately in your browser and never uploaded or shared.

 #### Studio Screenshot